Labelled well-quasi-order for permutation classes: One-Point Extensions

 \section{One-Point Extensions}

+If $\beta$ is a basis element of a permutation class~$\C$, then the removal of any entry of $\beta$ yields a member of~$\C$.
+Here we consider the inverse operation, where we add entries to members of a class in all possible ways.
+As will be demonstrated, this study sheds further light on bases of permutation classes and allows us to further explore the relationship between wqo and lwqo.

-Next, to further explore the relationship between wqo, lwqo and the basis of permutation classes, we consider the operation of adding entries to members of a class.
-Given a permutation class $\C$ and an integer $t\ge 0$, we let $\C^{+t}$ denote the set of all permutations $\pi$ for which there exists a collection of $t$ or fewer points such that by removing these points from $\pi$ and relabeling the entries in the unique order-preserving manner we obtain a permutation in $\C$.
-Note that $\C^{+t}$ is itself a permutation class.
+Given a permutation class~$\C$ and an integer $t\ge 0$, we let~$\C^{+t}$ denote the set of all permutations~$\pi$ for which there exists a collection of $t$ or fewer entries such that by removing these entries from~$\pi$ and taking the reduction we obtain a member of~$\C$.
+Note that~$\C^{+t}$ is itself a permutation class.
 Moreover, since

-for most purposes it suffices to consider classes of the form $\C^{+1}$.
-We call members of $\C^{+1}$ the \emph{one-point extensions} of $\C$ (although note that $\C\subseteq\C^{+1}$).
-Thus the nonempty permutation $\pi$ lies in $\C^{+1}$ if and only if there is an entry $\pi(a)$ of $\pi$ such that $\pi-\pi(a)\in\C$, where we define $\pi-\pi(a)$ to be the result of deleting the entry $\pi(a)$ from $\pi$ and then reducing the remaining entries to obtain a permutation.
+for most purposes it suffices to consider classes of the form~$\C^{+1}$.
+We call members of~$\C^{+1}$ the \emph{one-point extensions} of~$\C$ (although~$\C\subseteq\C^{+1}$, so some members of~$\C^{+1}$ are also members of~$\C$).
+Thus the nonempty permutation~$\pi$ lies in~$\C^{+1}$ if and only if there is an entry $\pi(a)$ of~$\pi$ such that $\pi-\pi(a)\in\C$, where we define $\pi-\pi(a)$ to be the result of deleting the entry $\pi(a)$ from~$\pi$ and then reducing the remaining entries to obtain a permutation.

-Every basis element of the class $\C$ is necessarily a one-point extension of $\C$, because the removal of \emph{any} entry of a basis element of $\C$ yields a permutation in $\C$.
-Thus if $\C^{+1}$ is wqo then $\C$ is finitely based.
-In fact, since $\C\subseteq\C^{+1}$, if $\C^{+1}$ is wqo then $\C$ is strongly finitely based, a conclusion we record below.
+Every basis element of the class~$\C$ is necessarily a one-point extension of~$\C$, because the removal of \emph{any} entry of a basis element of~$\C$ yields a permutation in~$\C$.
+Thus if~$\C^{+1}$ is wqo, then~$\C$ is finitely based.
+In fact, since~$\C\subseteq\C^{+1}$, if~$\C^{+1}$ is wqo, then~$\C$ is strongly finitely based, a conclusion we record below.

-\begin{proposition} If the permutation class $\C^{+1}$ is wqo, then the class $\C$ is both finitely based and wqo (that is, strongly finitely based). \end{proposition}
+\begin{proposition} If the permutation class~$\C^{+1}$ is wqo, then the class~$\C$ is both finitely based and wqo (that is, strongly finitely based). \end{proposition}

-The converse of Proposition~\ref{prop-C+1-wqo-implies-C-sfb} is not true, and one counterexample is the class $\O_I$.
+The converse of Proposition~\ref{prop-C+1-wqo-implies-C-sfb} is not true, and one counterexample is the class~$\O_I$.
 This class is finitely based by Proposition~\ref{prop-OI-fb} and is wqo by our upcoming Proposition~\ref{prop-OI-wqo}, but $\O_I^{+1}$ is not wqo, as demonstrated by the infinite antichain depicted in the centre of Figure~\ref{fig-three-inc-osc-antichains}.
-However, it is true that if the class $\C$ is finitely based then the class $\C^{+1}$ is also finitely based.
+However, it is true that if the class~$\C$ is finitely based, then the class~$\C^{+1}$ is also finitely based.